coder/coder/docs/tutorials/template-from-scratch.md

 [`coder_workspace`](https://registry.terraform.io/providers/coder/coder/latest/docs/data-sources/workspace)
 data source provides details about the state of a workspace, such as its name, owner, and so on.
 The data source also lets us know when a workspace is being started or stopped.
-We'll take advantage of this information in later steps to do these things:
+We'll take advantage of this information in later steps to:

 - Set some environment variables based on the workspace owner.
 - Manage ephemeral and persistent storage.